java licensing

 Why are there three different Oracle Java licensing agreements?

 Oracle has established three distinct licensing agreements to accommodate various Java versions and use cases.
-The first agreement covers older versions and their patches, the second, known as Java OTN, is specifically for Oracle Java 11 and 17, and the third, the Java No-fee license agreement, applies starting with Java 17.
+The first agreement covers older versions and their patches, the second, known as Java OTN, is specifically for Oracle Java 11 and 17, and the third, the Java No-Fee License Agreement, applies starting with Java 17.

 Do you have to have an Oracle Java 8 license?